Best Apps for iOS 2017 Worth Checking

 Last year it was Pokemon Go that demonstrated the power of AR.
 This addictive game was in focus for a long period of time.
-Apple invested in the technology development and introduced
+Apple invested in technology development and introduced

 Since then, a set of games and iPhone apps that leverage ARKit capabilities were pushed to the store.
 The benefit of these games is obvious.
-It’s a completely new exciting experience for players to see virtual objects projected on the real world.
-However, I find practical application of the technology more interesting.
+It’s a completely new and exciting experience for players to see virtual objects projected on the real world.
+However, I find the practical application of the technology more interesting.

 It’s pretty easy to use.
 Scan the empty place in the room with your camera, search the list of available products and select the desired one.
 Then, point the camera towards the space and drag the product to the point you want to place it.
 On top of practical benefits, IKEA Place is the best app to play around with.

 What’s so special?
-This is the proper and good fit application of AR technology that can save time and money for end users.
+This is the proper and good fit application of AR technology that can save time and money for end-users.
 Jokes apart, it’s really a pain to measure your room checking what furniture size you can fit in.

 In general, Augmented Reality has big potential in retail.
 This technology can finally bridge the gap between customer perception and the reality of products.